Functors to Monads: A Story of Shapes

 is an infinite list.

--- ZipList's shape is length and its monoid is (min, infinity)
+-- A part of ZipList's shape is length and its monoid is (min, infinity)

 length (xs <*> ys) == length xs `min` length ys